Oak Park Education Foundation STEAM Programs and BASE Camp

 • Ages: 5–14 years old

-The leadership team includes Executive Director Latonia Baker; Programs Director Tamika Djondo; Operations Coordinator Susan Raphael; Program Coordinator Renee Barnett; Out of School Programs Coordinator Elle Morton; Brooks Robotics Vex Program Coordinator Brian Shinners; Julian Robotics Vex Program Coordinators Tim Walsh and Jason Morelle; Spoken Word Program Coordinators Miles Lee and Bessie Santos; and 5th Grade Vex IQ Program Coordinator Sharon Pearce.
-The board includes President Jason Cascarino, Vice-President Valencia Williams, Treasurer J. Luke Alberts, Secretary Aubrey Parker, and board members Erin Cottingham, Julie Dauksas, Jennifer Howat, Amy Jefferson, Jung Kim, Eboney Lofton, Katy Loster, Brennan McMurry, David Osta, Luke Staszak, and Cheryl Sullivan.
-The organization states it has been inspiring D97 kids annually for over 30 years.
+The leadership and coordination team includes Executive Director Latonia Baker; Programs Director Tamika Djondo; Operations Coordinator Susan Raphael; Program Coordinator Renee Barnett; Out of School Programs Coordinator Elle Morton; Brooks Robotics VEX Program Coordinator and Brooks Design Teacher Brian Shinners; Julian Robotics VEX Program Coordinators and Julian teachers Tim Walsh and Jason Morelle; Spoken Word Program Coordinators and language arts teachers Miles Lee and Bessie Santos; and 5th Grade VEX IQ Program Coordinator and retired D97 teacher librarian Sharon Pearce.
+The Board of Directors includes President Jason Cascarino, Vice-President Valencia Williams, Treasurer J. Luke Alberts, Secretary Aubrey Parker, and board members Erin Cottingham, Julie Dauksas, Jennifer Howat, Amy Jefferson, Jung Kim, Eboney Lofton, Katy Loster, Brennan McMurry, David Osta, Luke Staszak, and Cheryl Sullivan.
+Oak Park Education Network notes that it has been inspiring D97 kids annually for over 30 years and that VEX Robotics is described as an award-winning after school program.

-Staff credentials include Executive Director Latonia Baker’s 18+ years of professional experience in education programs and operations, her prior role as Regional Operations Manager for iD Tech Camps managing STEAM programs for children ages 7–18, her work as an adjunct professor at the American Academy of Art creating curriculum for the Visual Studies department, and her experience running a digital design firm focused on 3D computer models and graphics for architecture and construction businesses.
-Programs Director Tamika Djondo holds an MBA from Stanford University and has a background in nonprofit leadership, program management, and student equity, with experience designing and leading programs that empower youth and expand access to high-quality education.
-Program Coordinator Renee Barnett received a Bachelor of Music in Music Therapy from the University of Wisconsin Oshkosh and works as a music therapist and music teacher with the Chicago Center for Music Education (ChiME).
-Out of School Programs Coordinator Elle Morton is a pediatric speech-language pathologist.
+Staff credentials include Executive Director Latonia Baker’s more than 18 years of professional experience in education programs and operations, her previous role as Regional Operations Manager for iD Tech Camps managing STEAM programs for children ages 7–18, her work as an adjunct professor at the American Academy of Art, and her experience running a digital design firm focused on 3D computer models and graphics for architecture and construction businesses.
+Programs Director Tamika Djondo holds an MBA from Stanford University and has a background in nonprofit leadership, program management, and student equity, with experience designing and leading programs that expand access to high-quality education.
+Program Coordinator Renee Barnett received a Bachelor of Music in Music Therapy from the University of Wisconsin Oshkosh and works as a music therapist and music teacher with the Chicago Center for Music Education (ChiME), and Out of School Programs Coordinator Elle Morton received a BA from Washington University in St. Louis and an MA from George Washington University and is a pediatric speech-language pathologist.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.